-Sam practises in all aspects of employment law but has particular interest in the following:
+Sam practises in all aspects of employment law but has particular interest and experience in the following:

 Cases before the Tribunal (in both England and Scotland) have recently included the following (in several of which Sam has acted against leading counsel);